MBAZA-NLP/hpc-infrastructure-access/README.md

 ## Working example
-Now we can do what we came for: Running our code on the remote server and utilising the GPUs.
+Let's start the real task: Running our code on the remote server and utilising the GPUs.
 Let’s use this repo as an example:

 [https://GitHub.com/jonas-nothnagel/sdg_text_classification](https://GitHub.com/jonas-nothnagel/sdg_text_classification)